Fviramontes8/cmake_starter_pack/README.md

 ```

 ## Usage examples
-Create a cmake project with the name of 'edge_detector' using Boost's program options and OpenCV
+Create a CMake project with the name of 'edge_detector' using Boost's program options and OpenCV
 ```sh
 cmaker -p edge_detector -l opencv -l program_options
 ```